Ken Light (photographer): Work

 in 1993 he was called unexpectedly by Suzanne Donovan a friend and writer and asked to work with her on a project about Texas Death Row.
 In 1994 they were given unlimited access to Death Row in Huntsville, Texas and Light spent a year making extensive trips to photograph Death Row.
 The photographs were widely published in magazines worldwide in 1995 (Newsweek (6 pages), Paris Match (8 pages) etc. In 1996 a book Texas Death Row was published.
 The Death Row project and the birth of his daughter Allison Light (1994) had Light step back from his long time practice of in-depth projects.
 He started a text project interviewing the many photo colleagues and friends about their working methods.
 This led to a grant from the Hasselblad Foundation and the eventual publication of a text Witness In Our Time: Working Lives of Documentary Photography (Smithsonian Institution Press) now in its second edition.
 It has been adapted by numerous University programs and is a standard in documentary education.

 From 1999 to 2002, Light photographed rural poverty in Appalachia.
-This work was published in Coal Hollow (2005), with Melanie Light, his wife.
+This work examines the human and economic legacy of coal mining in southern West Virginia and profiles diverse local voices, including retired miners, the chronically unemployed, a coal baron, and state figures and detailing how industrial profiteering built national wealth while leaving regional poverty.
+The series was published in Coal Hollow (2005), with Melanie Light, his wife.

 Light spent five years photographic scenes in California's Great Central Valley, documenting the mix of poverty and wealth.
 He published photographs from this period, with commentary, in Valley of Shadows and Dreams (2012).

 In 2014 Light launched a Kickstarter campaign to self-publish What’s Going On: America 1969-1974.
 He reached a total of $41,342 from his $30,000 goal.
 This book is his early photographic work starting when he was 18 years old and a movement activist and photographer with the underground press.